 That’s an issue.
 It’s a problem that leads to months and even years of wasted time as you try to work through and test every concept.
 It’s not efficient and it often lends itself to people quitting.
 It’s sad to see.
 Many times, someone will make the positive decision to begin exercising and working out.
 Yet, they will base their decisions on bad information, and thus make zero results.

 Can you imagine how de-motivating that is?
 It’s a shame that it ever happens.
 We’re putting an end to it.

-This isn’t the ultimate beginner fitness resource to get you moving in the right direction.
-At this, we don’t believe in information overload.
-We are going to give you exactly what you need to know at each stage in your fitness development.
+This is the ultimate beginner fitness resource to get you moving in the right direction.
+We don’t believe in information overload.
+Instead, are going to give you exactly what you need to know at each stage in your fitness development.
 With too little information, you make mistakes.
 With too much, you get bogged down and become inhibited.

 Let’s get started.

 First you’re going to need to know some basics.
 Whether you are trying to lose weight, put on muscle, or get stronger, this advice will ring true.

 At any given time, you can do several things that will collectively move you closer to your fitness and body composition goals:

 - Physical Therapy

 Those are your variables.
 This might seem a bit obvious, but you need to realize that all of those items matter.
 This is probably the biggest mistake that beginners make, and sadly it leads to many people quitting or giving up too soon.